MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ## Restore Web Apps

-Installed sites and PWAs that were running prior to an unexpected shutdown will now restore (that is, they will be restarted) when the system recovers.
+Installed sites and PWAs that were running before an unexpected shutdown will now restore (that is, they will be restarted) when the system recovers.

-This can occur due to process failure, system restart, or power outage.
-Prior to this change, installed sites and PWAs had indeterminate behavior upon system restore.
+An unexpected shutdown can occur due to process failure, system restart, or power outage.
+Before this change, installed sites and PWAs had indeterminate behavior upon system restore.

 <!-- links -->